 3. Have a Back-Up Plan for Home Cooling Systems

 It is important to ensure that seniors always have access to working, indoor cooling systems.
-Tampa Home Care Assistance recommends all aging adults have feasible back-up plans in place in case their home cooling systems malfunction.
+Clearwater Home Care Assistance recommends all aging adults have feasible back-up plans in place in case their home cooling systems malfunction.
 This can include the use of high-powered indoor fans or plans to immediately move older adults to a cooler location until HVAC repairs can be performed.
 During the summer months, if a senior’s sole cooling system breaks down this should always be treated as an emergency.